azurey0/cpmc-prac/exe/HowtoGenerateEXE.md

 gui_exe.py is for creating .exe.
 Follow steps from https://stackoverflow.com/a/60953781

+- dependencies: Install pyinstaller if you didn't yet, by: pip3 install pyinstaller.
 - create resource_path() function
 - use resource_path() for file opening:
   - for example, PhotoImage(